saikrishnaKrish/30-Day-React-TypeScript-Interview-Prep/src/Components/Task.md

 ---

 👉 This task looks **simple on the surface (just a counter app)**, but the **prime-step logic + undo + bounds** makes it tricky enough to test problem-solving and clean coding skills.

-Do you want me to also **prepare a sample solution (hidden)** so you can quickly validate candidate answers during interview?